FASTAptamer/FASTAptamer/README.txt

 --------------------------------------------------------------------------------

 VIII.
 Version History

+Version 1.0.10 - Released July 20th, 2016
+Now fastaptamer_count can accept FASTA files as input, by using the -f flag.

 Version 1.0.9 - Released July 7th, 2015
 If selected, optional uniqueness labels only start appearing on the second seq-